 Part 1 in Italian includes the study of both language and an introduction to aspects of Italian culture.
-Students with A Level in Italian (or equivalent) must take a compulsory 20-credit language module and a compulsory 20credit module on modern cultural themes.
+Students with A Level in Italian (or equivalent) must take a compulsory 20-credit language module and a compulsory 20-credit module on modern cultural themes.
 Students without an A Level (including complete beginners) take a compulsory 40-credit module which includes both language and cultural studies.
 In Part 2 students take one compulsory 20-credit language module (the level at this stage depends on their previous experience), and two optional modules from a range of broadly-based culture modules.

 During the Year Abroad the experience of living in Italy enables students to make great strides in their linguistic skills, particularly their oral and aural ones: by the end of this period the differences between former beginners and other students will have been eliminated.
-Students further broaden their knowledge of Italian culture, especially business culture, by pursuing courses at an Italian University; and they engage in independent study for their dissertation.
-Part 3 comprises two modules of further language study, one of which is specifically concerned with business language, and one optional module chosen from a range of specialised topics relating to many different aspects of Italian culture.
+Students further broaden their knowledge of Italian culture by pursuing courses of their own choice at an Italian University; and they engage in independent study for their dissertation and they can choose a placement option (4 months placements) in combination with their studies (4 months).

+Part 3 comprises one module of further language study, two compulsory modules on key literary topics, and three optional modules chosen from a range of specialised topics relating to many different aspects of Italian culture.
+Some of these modules might offer opportunities for work-related learning (up to 20 credits may derive from modules available elsewhere in the University).

 In Management, Part 1 includes a broad introduction to the theoretical basis of business and management.
 In Part 2, students continue to develop an understanding of the fundamentals of business and management.
 In Part 3, they have an opportunity to specialise in some areas of management and to apply management techniques and skills to business practice.